Cray-HPE/docs-sat/docs/about_sat/command_authentication.md

 |`sat xname2nid`|Requires authentication to the API gateway.|`sat-xname2nid`|Translate node and node BMC XNames to node IDs.|
 |`sat switch`|**This command has been deprecated.** It has been replaced by `sat swap`.|

-In order to authenticate to the API gateway, you must run the `sat auth` command.
+In order to authenticate to the API gateway, run the `sat auth` command.
 This command will prompt for a password on the command line.
 The username value is obtained from the following locations, in order of higher precedence to lower precedence: